 - Remember to unfollow, too many followings versus followers is a big social media faux pas.

 You are building a relationship of trust with your audience, that takes time, but if you keep at it people will soon be coming to you.

 Once you get these basics down, we encourage you to keep learning about new platforms and strategies to grow your business.

-So if you haven’t implemented a social media marketing campaign like we mentioned at the start of this blog, then contact us to learn more about how to get started.
-We’ll walk you through it.
+So if you haven’t implemented a social media marketing campaign as we mentioned, then contact us to learn more about how to get started.